Music at RIT

 Ensembles

-RIT is proud to be home to several music ensembles, some of which offer academic credit: Orchestra, Concert Band, Jazz Ensemble, RIT Singers, and the West African Percussion Ensemble, as well as the Steelband Ensemble, Gospel Ensemble, and Guitar Ensemble, that are non-credit bearing.
+RIT is home to a diverse array of music ensembles and small groups, some of which offer academic credit including: Orchestra, Concert Band, Jazz Ensemble, RIT Singers, and the West African Percussion Ensemble.

 Auditions for each ensemble are typically held at the beginning of each semester.
 For audition details, as well as other information, please click on any ensembles of interest below.

-RIT’s own student-run record label, Tiger Records, provides a collaborative space for musicians, producers, recording engineers, artist managers, promoters, graphic designers, music journalists, marketing teams, and arts entrepreneurs to work together to promote music on campus.
+The RIT Popular Music Collective provides collaborative opportunities for musicians, producers, recording engineers, artist managers, promoters, graphic designers, music journalists, marketing teams, and arts entrepreneurs to work together to promote music on campus.
+Students have access to rehearsal space in the Annex, live sound and lighting equipment training, bi-weekly songwriting workshops and weekly jam sessions.
 Whether your aspirations are as an artist or as a part of the team that drives the entertainment industry, there are many opportunities to participate!

 Music Rooms